gregbo/mininet_frr/make_vm/README.md

 Only these versions have been tested, other combinations could have problems.

 The following are the steps to download the Ubuntu iso image, use git to fetch Mininet and FRR sources from github.com, and build and install Mininet and FRR.
+Building from source is a bit more effort, but ensures you get exactly what you want.

 ## Step 1: Create a Ubuntu based VM